gooddata/GoodData-CL/cli-distro/examples/facebook-insights/README.md

     $ ./bin/gdi.sh -u <username> -p <password> examples/facebook/facebook.txt
     Project id = 'f5977852bfec20271d4c9bc453a263cb' created.

-## What's Inside?

-The Facebook returns DATETIME values in the Unix (Epoch) time format (number of seconds since Jan 1 1970).
-Use the UNIXTIME date format in the DATE format.

 ### Not sure how to get an OAuth access token?

 It's really easy with the Facebook Graph API.
 Sign in to Facebook and navigate to the Graph API documentation.